mat-0/uk.thechels.cod/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 07 December 2025

-- The average temperature today is 13.91˚C,
+- The average temperature today is 15.28˚C,
-- With highs of 14.42˚C and lows of 13.25˚C,
+- With highs of 16.1˚C and lows of 13.8˚C,
-- It may feel like 13.78˚C with overcast clouds
+- It may feel like 15.08˚C with broken clouds
-- The wind speed is 6.17m/s and visibility is 5000m
+- The wind speed is 8.23m/s and visibility is 10000m
-- The pressure is 995hPa and humidity is 93%
+- The pressure is 994hPa and humidity is 85%
 - The sun will rise at 08:01 and set at 15:58

 <!-- weather_marker ends -->